valetivivek/VeinCuts/README.md

 ## Contributing

 - Fork the repository and create a new feature/fix branch.

-- Implement your changes, adhering to existing style conventions.

-- Commit, push, and open a Pull Request against main with a clear description and testing notes.
+- Implement your changes, adhering to existing style conventions. a Pull Request against main with a clear description and testing notes.

+---

+## License

+- VeinCuts is released under the MIT License[License.txt](https://github.com/user-attachments/files/21413152/License.txt).